Herrmann: For Zion, no Final Four memories

 “You just look around the locker room and see your teammates, your brothers.
 And you just think this group probably never will play together again.”

 That’s just about a sure thing.
 Mike Krzyzewski put his team together knowing that most of his starters were interested in leaving for the pros after one season.
-Led by Williamson, with perhaps once-a-generation skills, and RJ Barrett and Tre Jones, the Blue Devils realized they had one shot at a Final Four, and they swung and missed.
+Led by Williamson, with perhaps once-in-a-generation skills, along with RJ Barrett and Tre Jones, the Blue Devils realized they had one shot at a Final Four, and they swung and missed.

 “Especially in the first half, we were not ourselves,” Krzyzewski said.
 “We wanted it too much.
 I spent the first half not X’ing and O’ing but just saying, ‘Settle down.’ ”